-- The Dean of the School submits the candidate's promotion request to the Senate. - 2.
-Upon Senate approval, a Promotion Committee is established, similar to the Progression Committee but without declaring a new position.
-The process mirrors that of examining applications for new posts, without announcing the position. - The candidate is informed in writing by the School's administration of the
+- 1. The Dean of the School submits the candidate's promotion request to the Senate. - 2.
+Upon Senate approval, а Promotion Committee is established, similar to the Progression Committee but declaring without new a position.
+The process mirrors that of examining applications for without new posts, announcing the position.